htoomyatag/node_blockchainapi/README.md

 # How to run

+Add transactions.csv file in project root folder.
-Add database name,user name and password in config.js file.
+Edit database name,user name and password in config.js file.

 Run ***node main.js importdb*** to make data ready to use for the program.